 c1758-1820.
-He was the natural child of John Nott of Cricklade and Beata Herbert, and the half brother of Captain John Neale Pleydell Nott who was fatally wounded whilst commanding the Centaur 74 at the Battle of Fort Royal on 29 April 1781.
+He was the natural child of John Nott of Braydon and Beata Price or Harbert, and the half brother of Captain John Neale Pleydell Nott who was fatally wounded whilst commanding the Centaur 74 at the Battle of Fort Royal on 29 April 1781.

 Herbert went to sea in the summer of 1769, seeing service at Jamaica as a captain’s servant aboard the Dunkirk 60, Captain Walter Stirling, which ship flew the broad pennant of Commodore Arthur Forrest before that officer died in May 1770.
 In 1771 he removed to the Achilles 60, Captain Richard Collins, which arrived on the Jamaican station that summer.
 He then spent eight months aboard the Diana 32, Captain Henry Davis, and remaining at Jamaica he saw further service aboard the Seaford 20, Captain Richard Collins, on which he was rated a midshipman before she was paid off in the early summer of 1775.